 - swelling of hands and feet

 Symptoms worsen with cold and improve with warmth.
-Finger color becomes normal when you move your hands to a horizontal position, from hanging down.
+Finger color goes back to usual when you move your hands to a horizontal position, from hanging down.

-Primary acrocyanosis is thought to be caused by the constriction of small blood vessels that decrease the flow of oxygen-rich blood to your extremities.
-This constriction or vasospasm has several proposed reasons for occurring, including:
+The current understanding around primary acrocyanosis is that it occurs due to the constriction of small blood vessels.
+This decreases the flow of oxygen-rich blood to your extremities.

 - cold temperatures